Professional wrestling holds: Nelson hold

 The nelson hold in professional wrestling usually takes the form of the full nelson, half nelson, or three-quarter nelson.
 In all three variations, the wrestler slips either one or both arms underneath the opponent's armpits from behind and locks their hands behind their neck, pushing the opponent's head forward against their chest.
 For a full nelson, the attacker slips both their arms under the opponent's armpits and locks their hands behind their opponent's neck.
 The half and three-quarter nelsons are usually transition holds, as they are in amateur wrestling.
 For the half nelson the attacker slips one arm under the opponent's armpit and places it on the neck.
 The three-quarter nelson is done by performing a half nelson using one hand and passing the other hand underneath the opponent from the same side.
 The passing hand goes under the opponent's neck and around the far side to the top of the neck, where it is locked with the other hand around the neck.
 The full nelson, which is illegal in amateur wrestling, is often used as a submission maneuver by certain wrestlers, such as Chris Masters, as shown in the accompanying picture.
 Ken Patera performed a variation he called the Swinging Neckbreaker (not to be confused with the neckbreaker variation), where he would lock the hold on and lift the opponent off the ground, then spin them in the air.
 There is also an inverted version where instead of performing the move from behind the opponent, the wrestler stands in front of the opponent and uses the move in the same way as the normal full nelson.
 Chris Masters and Bobby Lashley uses a standing variation called the Master Lock and the Hurt Lock respectively, where they lock the nelson in and swing their opponent back and forth alternating pressure between their shoulders.
 Lashley sometimes locks his opponents into a body scissors to immobilize them.
-The normal Full Nelson hold was also used by the late WWF superstar Hercules.
+The normal Full Nelson hold was also used by Hercules.